-Leveled reading uses various assessment tools to determine how well your child reads, and then matches her to books that are challenging enough for her to make progress.
+Leveled reading uses various assessment tools to determine how well your child reads, and then matches kids to books that are challenging enough for them to make progress.
 Books are categorized into levels of difficulty, which is how a perfect match, based on ability, can be made.

-- Guided Reading Level (GRL)
+Guided Reading Level (GRL)

 At the beginning of the school year, your child will sit one-on-one with their teacher and read from a benchmark book (one considered standard for the grade).
 Kids may also be asked to answer questions about the text or retell the story.
 Their teacher may use a Reading Record to calculate any oral reading mistakes and to help determine a suitable guided reading level and books for your child.
 Under GRL, books run from A to Z, with A being easiest.

 Throughout the year, your child's teacher will gradually move your child step by step into more difficult text, providing guided instruction along the way.
 At home, you can support the reading in the classroom by providing just-right books at the appropriate level for your child to read independently.

 For more quick tips and book recommendations, sign up for our Scholastic Parents newsletter!

 You'll also get 10% off your first order at the Scholastic Store Online.